emberjs/guides/source/templates/handlebars-basics.md

 By default, adjust your [application template](../the-application-template), that is created automatically for you and will be displayed on the page when your app loads.

 You can also define templates by name that can be used later.
 If you would like to create a template that is shared across many areas of your site, you should investigate [components](../../components/defining-a-component/).
-The components section information on creating a re-usable template.
+The components section contains information on creating re-usable templates.

 ### Handlebars Expressions